Bills would carve exemptions for teen ‘sexting’ in Maryland

 The public defender’s office represented the girl.
 The office’s director of government relations, Ricardo Flores, said teens should still be told texting is bad, but it’s the Maryland Department of Social Services that should decide outcomes.

-A psychologist who has studied teen sexting and how state laws address it told Capital News Service that sexting is a common and generally healthy practice for 16- and 17-year-olds to engage in.
+A psychologist who has studied teen sexting and how state laws address it told CNS that sexting is a common and generally healthy practice for 16- and 17-year-olds to engage in.
 He said education programs for those ages are not needed.

-Instead, he suggested lawmakers in Maryland consider programs in schools that teach healthy relationships and better “digital citizenship” while taking a more proactive approach with younger children that are sexting.
+Instead, he suggested lawmakers in Maryland consider programs in schools that teach healthy relationships and better “digital citizenship” while taking a more proactive approach with younger sexters.

 “Early sexual debut is related to negative outcomes.
 Consensual sex between 16- and 17-year-olds is not.
 We expect to see the same with sexting,” said Jeff R. Temple, a professor at the University of Texas Medical Branch and director of its Center for Violence Prevention.